 *Ruthie Kalai is a Licensed Clinical Social Worker in the states of New York and Florida.
-She has 20 years of experience working as a therapist in a variety of settings including schools, community mental health centers, nonprofit organizations, and, most recently, her own private psychotherapy practice.
+She has 20 years of experience working as a therapist in a variety of settings including schools, community mental health centers, and nonprofit organizations.

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.